 Is there any way a Marketer can attribute actions performed on different devices to a single user?
 There are.

-There are two main approaches for cross-device attribution, Deterministic and Probabilistic.
+There are two main approaches for cross-device data-driven attribution, Deterministic and Probabilistic.

 Deterministic approach relies on using customer identifiable information.
 In Google Analytics, users can be identified across multiple devices by implementing a “User ID” feature in your Google Analytics account and website.
 This obviously requires integration with your database and it goes without saying that the site has to have an account registration option to begin with.
 Once users login and stay logged in on their devices, it is possible to access cross-device reports allowing visibility in the full user-journey across multiple devices.